 Happy, secure students do better.

 That is why it is just as important for us to be concerned about the welfare of our students as it is for us to focus on success and achievement.
-Our support for students begins before they arrive with us in Year 7 through a programme of induction activities, including visits to primary schools, Year 6 transition days at RMA and summer school.
+Our support for students begins before they arrive with us in Year 7.

-Transition days for Year 6 students help them to become familiar with the Academy and meet key people.
-When they arrive at the beginning of Year 7, other students act as their starter buddies, meeting them between lessons, helping them find their way around and answering any questions.
+Transition days for Year 6 students help them to become familiar with the academy and meet key people.
+When they arrive at the beginning of Year 7, other students act as their starter buddies, meeting them between lessons, helping them find their way around and liaising with the Assistant Head of Year for Year 7.
 Who better to help Year 7 settle in than an older student?!

-Rushey Mead students have a genuine sense of responsibility and care towards their Academy and each other.
-We welcome and value the opinions of students and there are many opportunities for them to make a difference at Rushey Mead, through the Student Council, a variety of action groups such as the Eco-Warriors and Anti-Bullying Ambassadors, and through our House System.
+Rushey Mead students have a genuine sense of responsibility and care towards their academy and each other.
+We welcome and value the opinions of students and there are many opportunities for them to make a difference at Rushey Mead, through student councils, action groups and through our House System.

 Year 10 – Ms Raj